nimishtawde25-ops/nimish/README.md

 - I don't need a time machine.
 I just need a terminal, a cup of coffee, and a complex security problem to completely forget what day of the week it is.📆

-- I like to play games alot.🎮
+- I like to play games a lot.🎮

 - Hobbies:to play football,games,building things.